panoply/vscode-liquid/readme.md

 In some situations you may have another extension handling formatting and you will need to explicitly define an in-language `editor.defaultFormatter` within your vscode workspace/user settings.
 VSCode will typically inform you about this but if for any reason you are unable to get formatting to work, try setting the in-language default formatter.

-_Be sure to define only the languages you wish to have formatted by the extension.
-If you don't want Æsthetic to handle formatting then set the option `liquid.format.enable` to `false`._
+_Be sure to define only the languages you wish to have formatted by the extension._

 ```jsonc
 {